Chart Color Schemes

 Winter Valley features high concentrations of family households and group households, with a higher-than-average median household size

-Family households constitute 80.0% of all households, including 39.7% couples with children, 27.0% couples without children, and 11.6% single parent families.
-Non-family households comprise the remaining 20.0%, with lone person households at 16.1% and group households at 4.4%.
-The median household size is 2.9 people, larger than the Rest of Vic. average of 2.4.
+Family households account for 80.0% of all households, including 39.7% couples with children, 27.0% couples without children, and 11.6% single parent families.
+Non-family households constitute the remaining 20.0%, with lone person households at 16.1% and group households comprising 4.4%.
+The median household size is 2.9 people, which is larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households